Skip to content

 Note

-If one of parallel flows has been ended for some reason, then diverging gateway will never be processed.
+If one of parallel flows has been ended for some reason, then the converging gateway will never be processed.
 The process will be blocked.
 Avoid the flowchart design that can bring about such a situation.

 Event Based Gateway